Chapter 6: Exemplar Implementation¶

 With respect to software, Figure 34 shows a combination of RAN (red) and Mobile Core (blue) components, plus the modules that define the CORD platform (orange).
 We describe the platform components later in this chapter, but you can think of them as collectively implementing a multi-tenant cloud on top of which many different scalable services can run.
 The RAN and Mobile Core are two such tenants.
 The CORD platform can also host other edge services (which is one reason CORD is built using cloud technology in the first place), but exactly what other edge services might run on a given CORD POD is a question we do not try to answer in this book.

 The RAN and Core related components are ones we’ve described in earlier chapters.
-They include the Control and User planes of the CU and Mobile Core, respectively, where to simplify the diagram, we show the SGW and PGW merged into a single S/PGW.
+They include the Control and User planes of the CU and Mobile Core, respectively.
+To simplify the diagram, we show the SGW and PGW merged into a single S/PGW.
 One other detail that deserves closer attention is the RAN Control component included in the CU Control Plane.
-This is the Near-RT RIC introduced in Section 4.3, which means a CORD POD includes two SDN Controllers: the RIC controls the RAN and ONOS shown in Figure 34 controls the fabric.
-(The RIC running in CORD actually corresponds to a second, customized version of ONOS, but that’s an implementation detail.)
+This is the Near-RT RIC introduced in Section 4.3, which means a CORD POD includes two SDN Controllers: the RIC controls the RAN and ONOS (shown in Figure 34) controls the fabric.
+(The RIC running in CORD actually happens to be a second, customized version of ONOS, but that’s an implementation detail.)

 To expand on this idea, Figure 35 gives an alternative view of a CORD POD, abstracting away the details of what services it hosts, and focusing instead on how those services are instantiated on the POD.
 In this figure, all the functionality instantiated onto the POD runs as a combination of Kubernetes-based microservices and ONOS-based control applications.

 When abstracted in this way, we can view a POD as including three major subsystems.